Basic Retirement Planner Software (RP)

 Then you'll know the average rate of return needed to reach your retirement goals, assuming all other input stayed the same.

 You can use any of the result cells as the key variables in reaching your retirement goals with any input cell using Goal Seek.
 With this feature, you can do all of the "What If?" and "Goal Seeking" functions that any other retirement software can do, plus dozens more retirement strategies they can't model.

 • RP uses a superior Monte Carlo simulation methodology compared to other retirement tools.
-Read about it on the Monte Carlo page.
+About that is on the Monte Carlo page.

 • Assets can be set up using the "bucket" approach, where you'd input accounts according to what kind of financial asset class it's in.
 This way you can control where the retirement income comes from several points of view - dividend income, taxes, qualifies vs. non-qualified, asset class, account, etc. This makes depleting one type of asset / bucket / account / tax wrapper before tapping into other buckets easy to model.